VTT Guide

 Drawing Tools

-Draw freehand lines directly on the canvas.
-Useful for marking paths, highlighting areas, or quick sketches.
+Draw and annotate directly on the canvas.
+Useful for marking paths, highlights, and quick notes.

 Location Pins (GM)